WordPress/wp-plugin-dependencies/readme.txt

 ## Screenshots

-1. Plugin is a Dependency
+1. Plugin is a Dependency and Plugin needing Dependencies
 2. Plugin with Dependencies
 2. Plugin Dependencies tab